1: Introduction to the Prism Library 5.0 for WPF

-Prism provides guidance designed to help you more easily design and build rich, flexible, and easy-to-maintain Windows Presentation Foundation (WPF) desktop applications, Silverlight Rich Internet Applications (RIAs), and Windows Phone 7 applications.
-Using design patterns that embody important architectural design principles, such as separation of concerns and loose coupling, Prism helps you to design and build applications using loosely coupled components that can evolve independently but that can be easily and seamlessly integrated into the overall application.
+Prism provides guidance designed to help you more easily design and build rich, flexible, and easy-to-maintain Windows Presentation Foundation (WPF) desktop applications.
+Using design patterns such as Model-View-ViewModel (MVVM), Composite View, and Event Aggregator that embody important architectural design principles helps you create a modular application—using loosely coupled components that can evolve independently.
 These types of applications are known as composite applications.

-Prism is intended for software developers building WPF or Silverlight applications that typically feature multiple screens, rich user interaction and data visualization, and that embody significant presentation and business logic.
+Composite applications typically feature multiple screens, rich user interaction and data visualization, and that embody significant presentation and business logic.
 These applications typically interact with multiple back-end systems and services and, using a layered architecture, may be physically deployed across multiple tiers.
 It is expected that the application will evolve significantly over its lifetime in response to new requirements and business opportunities.
 In short, these applications are "built to last" and "built for change."
 Applications that do not demand these characteristics may not benefit from using Prism.

 Prism includes reference implementations, QuickStarts, reusable library code (the Prism Library), and extensive documentation.
-This version of Prism targets the Microsoft .NET Framework 4.0 and Silverlight 4 and includes new guidance around the Model-View-ViewModel (MVVM) pattern, navigation, and the Managed Extensibility Framework (MEF).
-Because Prism is built on the .NET Framework 4.0 (which includes WPF) and Silverlight 4, familiarity with these technologies is useful for evaluating and adopting Prism.
+This version of Prism targets the Microsoft .NET Framework 4.5 and includes new guidance around the Model-View-ViewModel (MVVM) pattern, navigation, and the Managed Extensibility Framework (MEF).
+Because Prism is built on the .NET Framework 4.5 (which includes WPF) , familiarity with these technologies is useful for evaluating and adopting Prism.

 It should be noted that while Prism is not difficult to learn, developers must be ready and willing to embrace patterns and practices that may be new to them.
 Management understanding and commitment is crucial, and the project deadline must accommodate an investment of time up front for learning these patterns and practices.

-Designing and building rich WPF or Silverlight client applications that are flexible and easy to maintain can be challenging.
-This section describes some of the common challenges you might encounter when building WPF or Silverlight client applications, and describes how Prism helps you to address those challenges.
+Designing and building rich WPF client applications that are flexible and easy to maintain can be challenging.
+This section describes some of the common challenges you might encounter when building WPF client applications, and describes how Prism helps you to address those challenges.

 Typically, developers of client applications face quite a few challenges.
 Application requirements can change over time.
 New business opportunities and challenges may present themselves, new technologies may become available, or even ongoing customer feedback during the development cycle may significantly affect the requirements of the application.
 Therefore, it is important to build the application so that it is flexible and can be easily modified or extended over time.
 Designing for this type of flexibility can be hard to accomplish.
 It requires an architecture that allows individual parts of the application to be independently developed and tested and that can be modified or updated later, in isolation, without affecting the rest of the application.